ruhui0806/dev-academy-2023-exercise/README.md

 # Backend configuration

-<li>To make the backend run, go to the server folder and create a ".env" file.
+To make the backend run, go to the server folder and create a ".env" file.
-<li> Add the following environment variable in the .env file:
+Add the following environment variable in the .env file:

     PORT = 3001